 The only real drawback to titanium bike frames is the cost.
 They are incredibly expensive.
 The material itself is expensive.
 There is also quite a bit of labor involved.
 Titanium is a fairly difficult material to work with.

 When choosing between a carbon fiber or aluminum bike frame, the main differences come down to weight, durability, comfort, and price.
-There are trade offs between these four.
+There are trade-offs between these four.
+There really isn’t a best material.

-When you chose a carbon frame, you’re prioritizing weight and comfort over durability and price.
+When you choose a carbon frame, you’re prioritizing weight and comfort over durability and price.
 When you buy an aluminum frame, you’re prioritizing durability and price.
 You’ll have to compromise somewhere.
+Of course, your personal preference also comes into play.

 Where do you stand on the carbon vs aluminum bike frame debate?
 Share your experience in the comments below!